 Julius understands that our businesses and taxpayers must respect and value education.
 Every person should have the opportunity to raise their standard of living by being properly prepared and technically able to work in the high wage industries of the future.

 Sgt.
-Melendez enlisted in the Army National Guard basic training at Ft Benning, GA and graduated from Ft.
+"Doc" Melendez enlisted in the Army National Guard basic training at Ft Benning, GA and graduated from Ft.
 Sam Houston, TX as a combat medic with the 2/124th Infantry Regiment based out of Orlando, FL.
 His infantry unit deployed in support of Iraqi Freedom in 2003.
 They were stationed throughout Qatar, Kuwait and Iraq with initial assignments to defend Patriot Missile Batteries.